HeartFlow/hf-element-ui/README.md

 ### Caveats
 - If Heartflow icons font files gets re-generated, unicode values for those may possibly been updated too.
 In that case, css rules replacing existing icons (for example `content: '\e8a4'`) must be changed in the themes as well as in apps if any overriding were applied.

+### Release
+- `npm run build` which will output the `lib` folder
+- Commit the new changes including the generated folder
+- Create a tag with the release version (e.g `v1.2.0`)
+- Push the tag and the commit
+- Update `README.md` release version references